curtsheller/notes/Reference/Quotes/Quotes.md

 ## Darwin
 - All observations must be for or against some view if it is to be of any service &mdash; Darwin (Dariwn's Dictum)

+## ???
+“Neither a rich man or a poor man gets to enjoy his money.
+One is too busy trying to hold on to it, and the other is too busy trying to get it.”